brefphp/bref/docs/frameworks/symfony.md

                     APP_DEBUG: '0'
 ```

-The secrets (e.g. database passwords) must however not be committed in this file: define them in the [AWS Console](https://console.aws.amazon.com).
+The secrets (e.g. database passwords) must however not be committed in this file: define them in the [AWS Console](https://console.aws.amazon.com) or [configure your ci/cd pipeline accordingly](/docs/deploy.md).

 The filesystem is readonly on lambdas except for `/tmp`.
 Because of that you need to customize the path for logs in your `Kernel` class: